30 top hard skills for your CV

 Soft Skills

 refer to personality traits, social competencies, knowledge and abilities used to perform interpersonal activities.
 These skills revolve heavily around interacting with others and are harder to teach as they are heavily linked to an individual’s personality but represent in demand competences like leadership, communication, strategic thinking and problem solving.
+Here you can find examples of hard skills and soft skills to put on a CV.

 List of Hard Skills